 - The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete.
-Many steps of the project will be completed during the lab sessions. - Projects teams will consist of 1 or 2 students. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises..
+Many steps of the project will be completed during the lab sessions. - Projects are individual assignments. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises..